ranjitjhala/flux-tutorial/typ/01-refinements.typ

 // <!-- SLIDE -->

-== Combining Indexes and Constraints
+== Combining Indexes & Constraints

 Sometimes, we want to _combine_ indexes and constraints in a specification.
 For example, suppose we have some code that manipulates